donbool/neural-confidence-dynamics/README.md

 - simulate a flexible decision-making task with noisy inputs and shifting context rules
 - train an RNN to solve the task and generalize across contexts
 - analyze internal dynamics to identify latent correlates of confidence and belief
-- ttudy how context remapping and structured noise affect neural representations
+- study how context remapping and structured noise affect neural representations

 ---